netrunner-pinebook/netrunner-pinebook-packages/README.md

-# netrunner-core
+# netrunner-pinebook-packages
-A metapackage for installing the Netrunner Core specific packages
+A metapackage for installing the Netrunner Pinebook specific packages